Window Guard Requirements for NYC Foster Care: What You Must Install

 The window guard requirement comes from two sources that work together.
 The first is 18 NYCRR 443.3, New York's foster home physical plant regulation, which requires that "approved window guards" be installed on all windows above the first floor in buildings with three or more apartments where foster children will reside.

-The second is New York City's own window guard law, which independently requires landlords to install window guards in any apartment where children under 10 years of age live.
-When you foster a young child, both requirements apply simultaneously.
+The second is New York City's own window guard law, which independently requires building owners to arrange window guards in applicable apartments where a child 10 or younger resides.
+When you foster a young child, both requirements may apply simultaneously.

 What Actually Qualifies as an Approved Window Guard